Mrian07/Proyeksi/docs/development/report-a-bug/README.md

 sidebar_navigation:
   title: Report a bug
   priority: 995
-description: How to submit a bug report for OpenProject
+description: How to submit a bug report for ProyeksiApp
 robots: index, follow
 keywords: bug report, bug, error, not working
 ---